People

 Education: B.S., University of Chicago 2016, Chemistry; Ph.D., UC Berkeley 2021, Chemistry

 Hannah did her PhD at UC Berkeley where she used airborne field observations and computational modeling techniques to study the chemistry of nitrogen oxides in urban environments, with a particular focus on nighttime and condensed phase chemistry.
-At MIT, Hannah is an NSF Postdoctoral Fellow working jointly in the Kroll and Heald groups to study the importance of chlorine-initiated VOC oxidation for secondary organic aerosol formation using a combination of laboratory and global modeling experiments.
+At MIT, Hannah is an NSF Postdoctoral Fellow working jointly in the Kroll and Heald groups using an integrated combination of measurement and modeling tools to study the formation of atmospheric secondary organic aerosol.

 Jia Jiang